telerik/ajax-docs/controls/grid/server-side-programming/events/insertcommand.md

         * `(object)` **e.CommandArgument**

-            Arguments that are set to the Button's CommandArgument property.
+            Arguments that are set to the Control's CommandName property.
+(Usually Button but it could be other Control in the Template)

         * `(string)` **e.CommandName**

-            Name defined in the CommandName property of the Button.
+            Name defined in the CommandName property of the Control.

         * `(object)` **e.CommandSource**